By Lee Doyle, Sponsored by VMware

 VMware has made its SD-WAN at home solution available to virtually all of its 32,000+ employees.
 Its IT team reports that SD-WAN has helped to break down significant barriers for colleagues who work remotely.
 The result is greater control, reliability, and overall productivity thanks to enterprise-grade application performance, quality and security.

-The IT team observed an 88 percent brownout mitigation during the initial deployment—roughly six hours of brownout mitigation per colleague, per month.
-In addition, blackouts were eliminated for colleagues using multiple ISPs.
+The IT team observed an 88 percent mitigation of partial outages during the initial deployment—roughly six hours of partial-outage mitigation per colleague, per month.
+In addition, outages were eliminated for colleagues using multiple ISPs.

 Large U.S. Insurance Firm